 WA-IV provides prospective or current students who are clients of the California Department of Rehabilitation (DOR) with career services including: one-on-one career counseling; assistance in acquiring internships, volunteer opportunities, and/or part-time jobs; resume and cover letter development; interview coaching; and connections to regional employers.
 WorkAbility IV also offers a variety of workshops and events throughout the year including: resume development, job fair preparation, career planning, transferrable skills, stress management, social security benefits, and more.

-Monday through Friday, 8 am to 5 pm
+Monday through Friday, 8 AM to 5 PM

-University Hall, Room 401.02
+SBC - University Hall, Room 401.02